Playoff series for the ages as Dodgers, Giants go to Game 5

 - Oops!Something went wrong.Please try again later.

-SAN FRANCISCO (AP) — Everybody expected a playoff series for the ages between the century-old rival Dodgers and Giants, and now they've got it.
+SAN FRANCISCO- Everybody expected a playoff series for the ages between the century-old rival Dodgers and Giants, and now they’ve got it.

 Anything less than a winner-take-all Game 5 would have been a baseball travesty, leaving the sport short-changed on the October stage.